 - I break all of the cooking/baking rules when it comes to butter, and pretty much use salted butter exclusively.
 I think it makes everything taste so much better, and takes the guesswork out of salting in a lot of cases. 🙂 If you are using unsalted butter, add salt to the dry ingredients, as noted in the recipe.
 Otherwise, if using salted butter, do not add any extra salt.

 - Be sure to add a good amount of butter to the skillet before cooking your pancakes – more butter equals more flavor, and the best golden brown color!
 I add about 1/2 Tablespoon to my medium skillet, and I cook three pancakes at a time.

 - These can easily be made into traditional, non-eggnog pancakes.
-Just use milk in place of the eggnog, and you’re good to go!
+Just use milk or buttermilk in place of the eggnog, and you’re good to go!

 We hope you enjoy these as much as we do!
 Happy Holidays. <3

 FLUFFY EGGNOG PANCAKES

 - 1 teaspoon vanilla extract

 - 3 Tablespoons salted butter (If using unsalted butter, add 1/2 teaspoon of salt when you combine the dry ingredients – see below).

 - Melt the butter in the microwave, and set aside.